NKU-HLT/GLAD/README.md

 -  To the best of our knowledge, this work represents the first application of MoE architectures in MTASR.
 Extensive experiments on LibriSpeechMix and CH109 demonstrate that our method outperforms strong SOT-based baselines, especially in challenging MTASR scenarios.
 - We propose GLAD, a novel mechanism that dynamically fuses speaker-aware global context from shallow acoustic features with fine-grained local features.
 This dual-path routing strategy guides experts to disentangle overlapping speech by leveraging both speaker identity cues and phonetic details.
 - We provide comprehensive ablation studies to validate the efficacy of our design.
 Our analysis reveals that incorporating global acoustic features is critical for speaker-aware expert routing, particularly in high-overlap scenarios where distinguishing speaker identity is most challenging.
 For more details, please refer to our [paper](https://arxiv.org/abs/2509.13093)

+**Number of activated experts**: We further conducted experiments by varying the routing top-k from 1 to 3 under a three-expert setting.
+- We found that selecting all three experts (top-k = 3) achieved the best performance.We attribute this phenomenon to the inherent complexity of multi-talker speech, where overlapping speakers produce highly entangled acoustic patterns.
+Under a small top-k setting, and with the presence of load-balancing constraints, the learning signal is forced to be distributed across a limited subset of experts, which may lead to insufficient specialization of individual experts.
+As a result, each expert receives only partially informative and fragmented representations, limiting their ability to model complex overlapping conditions.
+- In contrast, a larger top-k (i.e., dense expert activation) allows multiple experts to participate in processing the same input, enabling richer expert interaction and more comprehensive representation modeling.
+This facilitates better utilization of complementary global and local acoustic cues, leading to improved robustness in challenging overlapping speech scenarios.

 ## Training Data